fossasia/eventyay-tickets/README.rst

 upload their slides, and organisers to embed recordings.

-Read our `feature list`_ in our main site to get a better idea of what `pretalx` can do for you, but it probably involves everything you'll need to curate submissions and contents for a conference with up to 200 talks.
+Read our `feature list`_ in our main site to get a better idea of what `pretalx` can do for you, but it typically involves everything you'll need to curate submissions and contents for a conference with several tracks and conference days.

 You can host pretalx yourself, as detailed in our `administrator documentation`_, or use our public instance at `pretalx.com`_.